 "Tch!"
 Miles remarked skeptically.
 "Yeah, good luck with that."
 He turned to Winry with a slight bow and swept out his hand.
 "After you, Miss Rockbell."

 Winry had paused by the open door of a small shop to watch an older woman expertly pass a shuttle through the warp threads of a loom, and she turned to the Ishvalan officer.
-"An hour?"
-She thought for a moment and shrugged.
-"Well, that's all right.
-It'll give me a chance to look around."
+"So what is the best way to get around?"

-"Let's kill two birds with one stone, then," Miles said.
+Miles grinned.
+"I'll show you."
 He looked up and down the street, then gave a loud, sharp whistle.
-"We'll cut the time down a little and you can still see the sights."

 Before Winry could ask him to elaborate, a couple of teenage Ishvalan boys came running up, seemingly out of nowhere, each gripping the shafts of what looked like two-wheeled pony carts.
 They both came to a halt a few feet from each other.